 What are my child’s rights and educational options during summer break?

 Some students with disabilities need special education services beyond the normal school year.
 These services are called extended school year (ESY) services and can be provided during any break in the normal school year.
-Every IEP meeting should include a discussion about ESY, however, not every student who is getting special education services gets ESY.
+Not every student who receives special education gets ESY, but your child’s IEP team should discuss it with you each year.

 Your child is eligible for ESY if they: